AndrikB/2-Course/redmy.md

-## Synopsis
+# Project Title

-This is my first lab in 4 semestr in KNU;
+This is my first all lab and project in 2 course in KNU;

+#lab4

 #part1
 create uml diagrams for "pikabu.ru" (Visual Paradigm)